Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 - You can send the file with SCP.
 Now, let's analize that PCAP:

-    - This PCAP is HUGE! we have half million packets 😂 that' why I used the next filter:
+    - This PCAP is HUGE! we have half million packets 😂 that's why I used the next filter:

         - `ip.addr == 192.168.12.1 || ip.addr == 192.168.12.2`